MLHale/CYBR8470/modules/building-a-server/README.md

 git commit -m "added endpoints for events and IFTTT" git push
 ```

+> note if you have a git authentication error - it is probably because you need to handle your credentials correctly - i recommend github desktop or the git credential manager (https://github.com/git-ecosystem/git-credential-manager)

 You just pushed your local changes to `remote` on `github`!